Geoalert/aeronetlib/README.rst

 **Aim and scope**

-Aeronetlib is designed to make it easier for the deep learning researchers to handle the remote sensing data.
+As a part of Aeronetlib, which is designed to make it easier for the deep learning researchers to handle the remote sensing data, Aeronet_raster provides an interface to handle geotiff raster images.

-The main functionality of the library:

-- handling of the geospatial rasters, including big images;
-- random sampling of the image patches from a dataset for the model training;
-- sequential sampling of the patches from an image for inference;
-- transformation between raster mask and vector polygons in both directions.

 **Modules and classes**
  - .raster
     - `Band` | `BandCollection`
     - `BandSample` | `BandSampleCollection`
- - .vector
-    - `Feature` | `FeatureCollection`
- - .transforms
-    - `polygonize`
-    - `rasterize`
- - .io
-    - `Predictor`
+ - .collectionprocessor
-    - `WindowReader`
+    - `CollectionProcessor`
     - `SampleWindowWriter`
     - `SampleCollectionWindowWriter`
  - .visualization